AmazMod/AmazMod/README.md

 AmazMod used to be a modified ("modded") Amazfit app, the companion app for Pace and Stratos watches built by Huami, changing and adding some of its features.
 But it has evolved to its own app that uses the data communication between Amazfit app on phone and the watch to implement its own notifications system and more.

 ### Some features:
-* Brand new notifications filter system, with the option to use customized ("canned") replies;
+* Brand new notifications filter system, with the option to use customized ("canned") replies, show images and more;
-* Battery log and other info that can be viewed on the app as a graph;
+* Battery/Heart-rate log and other info that can be viewed on the app as a graph;
 * Control watch's screen brightness ("Auto brightness" on watch must be *off* for this to work);
 * Option to not send notifications to watch when the phone screen is on;
 * Receive messenger call notifications and maps navigation info on watch;